Package development process

 A software package development process is a system for developing software packages.
-Packages make it easier to reuse and share code, e.g., via a software repository.
-A formal system for package checking can help expose bugs, thereby potentially making it easier to produce trustworthy software (Chambers' prime directive).
-This in turn can help improve productivity for people who produce and use software, as part of a software development process or software development methodology.
+Such packages are used to reuse and share code, e.g., via a software repository.
+A package development process includes a formal system for package checking that usually exposes bugs, thereby potentially making it easier to produce trustworthy software (Chambers' prime directive).
+It may also include a standard for documentation, thereby making it easier for new users to learn how to use it.

 Discussion

-In this context, a package is a collection of functions written for use in a single language such as Python or R, bundled with documentation.
+In this context, a package is a collection of functions written for use in a single language such as Python or R. It may also be bundled with documentation.
 For many programming languages, there are software repositories where people share such packages.

 For example, a Python package combines documentation, code and initial set up and possibly examples that could be used as unit tests in a single file with a "py" extension.